- State Grants

 The Drinking Water State Revolving fund was created in 1997 under the Safe Drinking Water Act to fund drinking water infrastructure projects.
 The Clean Water Revolving Fund was created in 1987 under the Clean Water Act to fund a wide range of water quality infrastructure projects including publically-owned treatment works and non-point source pollution projects.

 Interest rates have been set annually in October for new loans based on a discount to the Bond Buyer Revenue Bond Index.
-For FY20, the initial standard interest rate is 2.20% but subject to change on March 1, 2020 based on market conditions.
+Effective March 1, 2020, the initial standard interest rate is 1.80%.
 The SRF offers other discounted rates based on certain priorities such as helping smaller systems, takeover of inadequate systems, and on a limited basis rates for projects that use green best practices or stormwater projects.

 Loan term is generally 20 years although it can be extended up to 30 years, not to exceed the useful life of the component.

 There is no penalty for early pay-off of the full outstanding principal amount of a loan or for partial pre-payments.